owikle/topicmodeling/content/1-use.md

     - The results may confirm your suspicions or yield surprising outputs that lead to further research
 - For gaining insight into a corpus of text that is too large to read

+{% capture when %}
+Short answer: when interpreting large bodies of text

+A very small corpus is unlikely to yield many useful or specific topics; larger corpora usually generate better results.
+This is because topic modeling is a machine learning process: the more training data the modeling program has, the more refined its topics become over time.

+However, just because you *can* use topic modeling doesn't necessarily mean you should.
+If you're thinking seriously about whether it's useful for your project, check out Matthew Kirschenbaum’s [The Remaking of Reading: Data Mining and the Digital Humanities](https://www.csee.umbc.edu/~hillol/NGDM07/abstracts/talks/MKirschenbaum.pdf) and Stephen Ramsay’s book, [Reading Machines](https://www.press.uillinois.edu/books/catalog/75tms2pw9780252036415.html).
+{% endcapture %}
-{% include card.md title="When Does Topic Modeling Work Best?" text="- When interpreting large bodies of text" %}
+{% include card.md title="When Does Topic Modeling Work Best?" text=when %}

 ---
 {:.pb-3 #data}